Commuter Rail Access Improvements on Track in Seattle

 The CDM Smith team developed a list of access improvement possibilities.
 These options included possible sites where the new parking facilities could be built near the stations, pedestrian improvements between the garage sites and the station, and other bicycle, pedestrian and transit-related improvements to encourage alternative means of access and make transit connections more convenient and reliable.

-“As sites for the garages were evaluated,” says Tsao, “we engaged our environmental and engineering experts to screen them for fatal flaws.”
+“As sites for the garages were evaluated,” says Boesch, “we engaged our environmental and engineering experts to screen them for fatal flaws.”
 The CDM Smith team applied a variety of criteria to assess site viability, including transportation access issues; land use/transit-oriented development (TOD) potential; potential for adverse impacts to historically significant property and environmentally sensitive areas; and, potential for encountering hazardous materials, engineering challenges and right-of-way acquisition requirements.
-TOD potential was of particular importance, says Tsao, because of Kent and Auburn’s local government interest in spurring business and residential development in their downtowns, parallel to the station upgrades.
+TOD potential was of particular importance, says Boesch, because of Kent and Auburn’s local government interest in spurring business and residential development in their downtowns, parallel to the station upgrades.
 “It would be a lost opportunity to build a garage on a site that would be better-suited for other land uses.”

 We tried to front-load the planning process with as much actionable information as we could to help Sound Transit choose the best sites possible.

 Knowing Sound Transit’s desire to fast-track the project, CDM Smith’s planning experts also helped the agency identify potential issues that could affect the project’s design and implementation.
-“We tried to front-load the planning process with as much actionable information as we could to help Sound Transit choose the best sites possible for the new parking facilities and other improvements, and to understand what risks there could be,” says Tsao.
+“We tried to front-load the planning process with as much actionable information as we could to help Sound Transit choose the best sites possible for the new parking facilities and other improvements, and to understand what risks there could be,” says Boesch.
 “This was an important lesson learned from a similar Sound Transit study conducted before ours.”

 Getting Rider Input